dark-teal-coder/dark-teal-coder/README.md

 1. Go to your profile page on GitHub.
 2. Select the [Repositories] tab.
 3. Click the [New] button.
-4. Give a name to your new repository under "Repository name".
+4. Name the new repository under "Repository name".
-5. Choose whether you want the repository to be [Public] or [Private].
+5. Choose whether the repository should be [Public] or [Private].
 6. Click the [Create repository] button[^3].
 7. Open a command-line interface (CLI).
-8. Navigate to the desired directory on your local machine using the `cd` command followed by the directory path[^4].
+8. Use the `cd` command followed by the directory path to navigate to the desired directory on your local machine[^4].
-9. Create a new folder using the same name of the remote repository just created using the `mkdir` command followed by the folder name.
+9. Use the `mkdir` command followed by the name of the remote repository to create the corresponding local repository.
-10. Use the command `cd` followed by the folder name to go inside the newly created folder.
+10. Use the `cd` command followed by the folder name to go inside it.
-12. Type `git init` to let Git start tracking the folder.
+12. Type `git init` to let Git start tracking the local repository.
-13. Use `git add .` to add all the files inside the folder to the staging area[^5].
+13. Use `git add .` to add all the files inside the local repository to the staging area[^5].
-14. Use `git commit -m "commit message"` to keep track of your progress and changes of the project[^6].
+14. Use `git commit -m "commit message"` to capture a snapshot of the currently staged changes in the repository[^6].
-15. Use `git branch -M main` to create a new branch in the repository and force-rename it "main"[^7].
+15. Use `git branch -M main` to forcefully rename the default branch to "main"[^7].
 16. Click into the remote repository.
 17. Click the [Code] button.
 18. Select the [HTTPS] tab.
 19. Copy the HTTPS URL.
-20. Use the command `git remote add origin` followed by the HTTPS URL to inform Git which remote repository you want to work with the current local repository[^8].
+20. Use the command `git remote add origin` followed by the HTTPS URL to add the remote repository's reference to the local repository[^8].
-21. Use `git push -u origin main` to push the code from your local to the remote repository at the HTTPS URL stored in `origin`[^9].
+21. Use `git push -u origin main` to push the code from your local to the `main` branch of the remote repository at the HTTPS URL referenced by `origin`[^9].

 [^3]:
     You can also choose whether you want to add `README.md`, `.gitignore` and `LICENSE` filles to the newly created repository before clicking the [Create repository] button.
 [^4]:
-    You can also use "File Explorer" on Windows to do this.
+    You can also use the file manager application in your system to do this.
 [^5]:
     This will direct Git to save a snapshot of the current project state into the commit history.
 [^6]:
-    This will capture a snapshot of the project's currently staged changes.
+    This will tell Git to keep track of the progress and changes of the project so that you can recall or revert to the committed changes at a later date.
 [^7]:
-    If you created the remote repository without adding `README.md`, `.gitignore` and `LICENSE` filles, the default branch will be `master`.
-This command will change it to     `main`.
+    If you create a remote repository without adding a file (including `README.md`, `.gitignore` and `LICENSE`) inside, there will not be any branch yet.
+Once you add one or more files to the remote repository, the default branch will be `main` on GitHub.
+But when you `git add` files in the corresponding local repository, the default branch will be `master`.
+Therefore, you need to use `git branch -M main` to rename the local branch from `master` to `main` to match the remote repository branch setting.
 [^8]:
-    `origin` is a reference (name) pointing to the HTTPS URL of the remote repository.
+    `origin` references the HTTPS URL to the remote repository to push to from/pull from to the local repository.
 [^9]:
-    The `-u` options is a shorthand for `--set-upstream` which maps a local branch to a remote barnch.
+    The `-u` options is a shorthand for `--set-upstream` which is used to map a local branch to a remote barnch.

 # References
 - [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)